 - They’re guaranteed to be there when you pass away (assuming you continued to pay the premium) to pay for your burial expenses

 - You can leave money for your family, or help with the estate after you pass

 - And whole life does something term insurance does not: it gains cash value

 Cash value is like a savings account that builds inside the policy from the premiums you pay.
-Because whole life has features term insurance does not (primarily, the fact that it never runs out as long as you pay the premium), the premium is typically higher.
+Because whole life has features term does not, the premium is typically higher.

 For the 40 year-old male, a $500,000 whole life policy may cost about $14.75 a day.
 This considerable increase in cost is primarily due to the fact that when you purchase a whole life policy, it’s not a question of ‘if’ a claim will be paid when you die, the only question is ‘when’ the claim will be paid.

 Curious about which option is best for you?

 We often find that clients prefer to have both policies in order to accomplish their financial goals.